gcostigan/groupme-roll-bot/README.md

 Open the file `.env` from your local files in your text editor of choice.
 Find where it says "YOUR_BOT_ID_HERE" and replace it with the ID of your new bot.

-If you don't know what your Bot ID is, please refer back to [this](#get-bot-id) section, where it is explained how to retrieve it.

-If your Bot ID is 12345678910, then:

     BOT_ID="YOUR_BOT_ID_HERE"

-becomes:

-    BOT_ID="12345678910"

 ## Start the server